 One form of plagiarism is to use other authors' phrasing without citing references or quotations.
 It is also plagiarism to use other students' source code or results from experiments as if they were your own; or to design a product that is too similar to the original from which you got your inspiration (Carrol & Zetterling, 2009).
 The cause of plagiarism might be that you are not familiar with the regulations regarding citing and referencing, or have not been working on your text sufficiently.
-To submit another person's work as if it was your own is a very serious form of plagiarism.
+Submitting someone else's work as your own is a serious form of plagiarism.
 A text written by an AI tool is also considered plagiarism..

 All plagiarism is not made intentionally.
 A student might plagiarise because of a lack of understanding of the way to write within academia.
 Therefore, it is important that you now familiarise yourself with the principles of academic writing.

 Academic writing is to present your research findings while also connecting your findings to previous research.
 When you use previous research it is important that you describe it in your own words and cite it correctly.
 Some things to consider:

 The most common way to cite sources is to paraphrase, which means that you summarise a text using your own words.
 When an author has expressed something particularly striking, you may use a direct quotation with the same wording.
 Specify all the sources you have used in a reference list.

 Students sometimes use translation tools on the internet to translate and read academic texts in their mother tongue instead.
 Keep in mind that the translations may have their shortcomings and nuances in the text may disappear in the translation.
 Also, remember that you may never copy the translated text and use it as your own.
 You still need to read the text and write the summary in your own words.